Franco’s walkoff homer lifts Phillies past Nationals 4-3

 Nationals right-hander Anibal Sanchez allowed three runs and six hits in six innings.

-Realmuto extended his hitting streak to 10 straight games with an RBI single in the fourth.
+In addition to the homer, Realmuto extended his hitting streak to 10 straight games with an RBI single in the fourth.
+He’s batting .400 (16-for-40) with a homer and eight RBIs over the stretch.

 TRAINER’S ROOM